Last Updated on August 4, 2021 by pirie

-However, if they don’t expect to come out and perform PB’s every time Why do you? when your at a quarter of what they do.
+However, if they don’t expect to come out and perform PB’s every time, Why do you?
+When you at a quarter of what they do.

-Now if your a junior this number is fine in your development stage, but your focus and dedication can still be better.
+Now, if you’re a junior, this number is fine in your development stage, but your focus and dedication can still be better.
 This is REALITY.

-Here are a little maths to have you realize how much you can achieve even with the slightest of focus.
+Here is a little maths to realize how much you can achieve even with the slightest of focus.

-Let us say for argument sake that if you really made an effort to pay attention to detail in your sessions, and let’s say that every session you did that meant that you would make the slightest on improvement like 1/1000th of a second.
+Let us say for argument’s sake that if you really made an effort to pay attention to detail in your sessions, and let’s say that every session you did, that meant that you would make the slightest improvement like 1/1000th of a second.